 Interviews We do not normally interview, but applicants may be invited to interview at the discretion of the Department.

 Departmental Offer Holder Days Offers to applicants include an invitation to a choice of Departmental Offer Holder Days in the spring term.
 Find out more about our main University Open Days and other opportunities to visit us.

 We offer a wide variety of modules exploring German language, culture, society and history, as well as introductory modules in Russian.

 More information about modules and the structure of this course can be found on the School of Modern Languages and Cultures website.

-What careers can a Warwick degree in German Studies lead to?
+What careers can a Warwick degree in German with Russian lead to?

 Our Modern Languages graduates have advanced linguistic skills, excellent intercultural awareness and highly